Kolomona/AI-Agent-Full-Stack-Development-Guide/ROLE_SPECIFIC_GUIDES.md

 - Log all contract compliance, migrations, and integration issues in @ProjectStatusBoard.md
 - Notify the AIPM agent of any major issues or decisions that require summary or escalation
 - Coordinate with backend team via the contract file and @ProjectStatusBoard.md
+- Coordinate with UI/UX team via the design specification file

-Before starting any task, confirm you understand the workflow and check @API_CONTRACT.md, @TestingStrategy.md, and @ProjectStatusBoard.md for relevant issues or blockers.
+Before starting any task, confirm you understand the workflow and check @UI_UX_SPECIFICATION.md, @API_CONTRACT.md, @TestingStrategy.md, and @ProjectStatusBoard.md for relevant issues or blockers.

 ---